bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- type: tab-end -->

-For the select and multi-select configuration options, note that you need to provide values that are available for merchants and API users.

 ## Sign up
-After you finish developing the app, you can submit your app to BigCommerce.
-BigCommerce will register your app as a shipping provider.
+After you finish developing the app, you can sign up to be a shipping provider.
+Submit your app to BigCommerce and BigCommerce will register your app as a shipping provider.

-### Submit your app
+### What should you provide BigCommerce?
 Send an email to
 <a href="mailto:shippingproviderapi@bigcommerce.com">shippingproviderapi@bigcommerce.com</a>.